Henry Cockburn, Lord Cockburn: Death and legacy

-Cockburn had an interest in architectural conservation, particularly in Edinburgh, where several important historic buildings such as John Knox's House and Tailors' Hall in the Cowgate owe their continued existence to the change in attitude towards conservation which he helped bring about.
+Cockburn had an interest in architectural conservation, particularly in Edinburgh, where several important historic buildings such as John Knox House and Tailor's Hall in the Cowgate owe their continued existence to the change in attitude towards conservation which he helped bring about.
 The Cockburn Association (Edinburgh Civic Trust), founded in 1875, was named in his honour.

 Cockburn was played by Russell Hunter in Cocky, a one-man play which was effectively a dramatisation of his memoirs, broadcast on BBC Scotland.
 It ended with his closing speech to the jury in the Burke and Hare trial.